ElectricRCAircraftGuy/eRCaGuy_ComputaPranksta_Support/README.md

 As is the case with most projects anyone does, I am standing on the shoulds of giants.
 Here are some giants who have come before me to make this technology possible.

-The device _hardware_ is based on the open source Digispark

 (IN WORK)

+The device _hardware_ is based on the open source Digispark...

 ----